ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 Let’s look at it from Alice’s side.
 Alice's agent source code automatically handles credential offers by immediately responding with a credential request.
 Scroll back in the Alice terminal to where the credential issuance started.
 If you've followed the full script, that is just after where we used the basic message protocol to send text messages between Alice and Faber.

 Alice's agent first received a notification of a Credential Offer, to which it responded with a Credential Request.
 Faber received the Credential Request and responded in turn with an Issue Credential message.
-Scroll down through the events from ACA-Py to the controller to see the notifications of those messages.
+Scroll down through the events from FlexID to the controller to see the notifications of those messages.
 Make sure you scroll all the way to the bottom of the terminal so you can continue with the process.

 <details>
     <summary>Show me a screenshot - issue credential</summary>